LauYeeYu/GFS-Go/docs/overview.md

 ## Changes from the Vanilla GFS

-### Per-Directory Structure
+### Directory Structure as a Tree

-There exists a per-directory structure for namespace management.
-This is a workaround because the builtin map is an unordered map.

-Therefore, when creating or deleting a file, we need to acquire the write lock of the parent directory.
+We use a tree structure to represent the directory structure.
+Each directory has a map of directories and files.
+This means we should have the write lock of the parent directory to create a new file or directory.

+The reason why we make this change as oppose to the large flat namespace is that
+1. it is easier to implement;
+2. this can avoid the busy race condition on the lock of the namespace map;
+3. memory efficiency is no longer a important thing nowadays;
+4. This provides more functions concerned with the directory structure.